smucclaw/eu-ai-act/act.md

 The procedures referred to in Articles 65, 66, 67 and 68 of this Regulation shall not apply to AI systems related to products, to which legal acts listed in Annex II, section A apply, when such legal acts already provide for procedures having the same objective.
 In such a case, these sectoral procedures shall apply instead.

 4. For high-risk AI systems placed on the market, put into service or used by financial institutions regulated by Union legislation on financial services, the market surveillance authority for the purposes of this Regulation shall be the relevant national authority responsible for the financial supervision of those institutions under that legislation. in so far as the placement on the market, putting into service or the use of the AI system is in direct connection with the provision of those financial services.
 When the placement on the market, putting into service or the use of the AI system is not in direct connection with the provision of financial services, or in justified circumstances and provided that coordination is ensured, another relevant authority may be identified by the Member State.
-National market surveillance authorities supervising regulated credit institutions shall report, without delay, to the European Central Bank any information identified in the course of their market surveillance activities that may be of potential interest for the European Central Bank's prudential
+National market surveillance authorities supervising regulated credit institutions shall report, without delay, to the European Central Bank any information identified in the course of their market surveillance activities that may be of potential interest for the European Central Bank's prudential supervisory tasks as specified in

-supervisory tasks as specified in Council Regulation (EU) No 1204/2013 establishing the Single Supervisory Mechanism (SSM).
+Council Regulation (EU) No 1204/2013 establishing the Single Supervisory Mechanism (SSM).

-5. For high-risk AI systems listed in point 1(a) in so far as the systems are used for law enforcement purposes, points 6, 7 and 8 of Annex III, Member States shall designate as market surveillance authorities for the purposes of this Regulation either the national authorities supervising the activities of the law enforcement, immigration or asylum authorities , or the competent data protection supervisory authorities under Directive (EU) 2016/680, or Regulation 2016/679 .
+5. For high-risk AI systems listed in point 1(a) in so far as the systems are used for law enforcement purposes, points 6 7 and 8 of Annex III, Member States shall designate as market surveillance authorities for the purposes of this Regulation either the national authorities supervising the activities of the law enforcement, immigration or asylum authorities , or the competent data protection supervisory authorities under Directive (EU) 2016/680, or Regulation 2016/679 .

 6. Where Union institutions, agencies and bodies fall within the scope of this Regulation, the European Data Protection Supervisor shall act as their market surveillance authority.

 7. Member States shall facilitate the coordination between market surveillance authorities designated under this Regulation and other relevant national authorities or bodies which supervise the application of Union harmonisation legislation listed in Annex II or other Union legislation that might be relevant for the high-risk AI systems referred to in Annex III.

-8. Without prejudice to powers provided under Regulation (EU) 2019/1020, and where relevant and limited to what is necessary to fulfil their tasks, the market surveillance authorities shall be granted full access by the provider to the documentation as well as the training, validation and testing datasets used for the development of the high- risk AI system, including, where appropriate and subject to security safeguards, through application programming interfaces ('API') or other relevant technical means and tools enabling remote access.
+8. Without prejudice to powers provided under Regulation (EU) 2019/1020, and where relevant and limited to what is necessary to fulfil their tasks, the market surveillance authorities shall be granted full access by the provider to the documentation as well as the training, validation and testing datasets used for the development of the high-risk AI system, including, where appropriate and subject to security safeguards, through application programming interfaces ('API') or other relevant technical means and tools enabling remote access.

 9. Market surveillance authorities shall be granted access to the source code of the high- risk AI system upon a reasoned request and only when the following cumulative conditions are fulfilled: